openshift-instruqt/instruqt/README.md

 This will open a browser where you can login, then your CLI session is authenticated.

-## Track Development

-You can create a new track in general with this command:
+The OpenShift Instruqt organization page is hosted at https://play.instruqt.com/openshift

-### Track Create
+### Track Development

+Here's how to get started on working on or maintaining an Instruqt OpenShift track:

+#### Creating tracks from scratch/template

+*Create a new track, from scratch*

 Create an empty track:
 ```
 instruqt track create --title "First track"
 ```

-Use commands below to create a new track starting from a template OpenShift track

-#### OpenShift track example
+*Start from an OpenShift template track*

-This creates an example track using CRC 4.9 VM with `root` user and authenticated by default with `system:admin` as in [this example](https://github.com/openshift-instruqt/instruqt/tree/master/examples/openshift-example-track):
+This creates an example track using CRC 4.11 VM with `root` user and authenticated by default with `system:admin` as in [this example](https://github.com/openshift-instruqt/instruqt/tree/master/examples/openshift-example-track):

 ```
 instruqt track create --from openshift/openshift-example-track --title "My First OpenShift Track"
 ```

-#### OpenShift track with Fedora sidecar example
+*Start from an OpenShift template track with a Fedora sidecar*

-This creates an example track using CRC 4.9 VM and a sidecar Fedora container using `root` user where to install packages/dependencies.
+This creates an example track using CRC 4.11 VM and a sidecar Fedora container using `root` user where to install packages/dependencies.
 The container can be connected to the CRC VM with the oc CLI as in [this example](https://github.com/openshift-instruqt/instruqt/tree/master/examples/openshift-example-track-with-fedora-sidecar):

 ```
 instruqt track create --from openshift/openshift-example-track-with-fedora-sidecar --title "My First OpenShift Track with Fedora Sidecar"
 ```

-### Track Pull
+#### Track Pull

 You can download an existing track: